furlongm/patchman/README.md

 ### Client-side dependencies

-The client-side dependencies are kept to a minimum. `rpm` and `dpkg` are required to report packages, `yum`, `zypper` and `apt` are required to report repositories.
+The client-side dependencies are kept to a minimum. `rpm` and `dpkg` are required to report packages, `yum`, `dnf`, `zypper` and/or `apt` are required to report repositories.
 These packages are normally installed by default on most systems.
-`dnf` is not yet supported.

 rpm-based OS's can tell if a reboot is required to install a new kernel by looking at `uname -r` and comparing it to the highest installed kernel version.

-deb-based OS's do not always change the kernel version when a kernel update is installed, so the `update-notifier-common` package needs to be installed to enable this functionality.
+deb-based OS's do not always change the kernel version when a kernel update is installed, so the `update-notifier-common` package can optionally be installed to enable this functionality.

 ## Usage